jdavmo/bucket-movies/readme.md

 MAIL_PASSWORD=null
 MAIL_ENCRYPTION=null
 ```
-Now execute in the foldel application
+Now execute in the foldel application from the terminal

 ```bash
 $ php artisan key:generate